- Business Radios

 - Buyer's Guide

 When Wouxun first introduced the KG-UV9P dual band handheld radio, it was already a high powered portable, with 5 watts on UHF and 7 watts on VHF.
-Now Wouxun has given it an upgrade, boosting the wattage to 7 watts UHF and 9 watts on VHF!
+Now Wouxun has given it an upgrade, boosting the wattage to 7 watts UHF and up to 9 watts* on VHF!
 Simply put, Wouxun just upgraded the powerful KG-UV9P with even more power!

 If this model is new to you, here's the rundown.
 The KG-UV9P first arrived in March 2019.
 It's essentially the KG-UV9D Plus, but with more power, for up to 7 watts on VHF.
 With our latest shipment, Wouxun just cranked up the power even higher by adding another 2 watts on both bands, and there you go.
 A high end, feature rich Wouxun handheld with a plethora of power.